Johnnie71/RMserver/README.md

 ### `npm run dev`

-- To run the application which will use [Nodemon](https://www.npmjs.com/package/nodemon)
+- To run the application, which will use [Nodemon](https://www.npmjs.com/package/nodemon)

 ## The Frontend